 Saudi Arabia currently has about 3 megawatts of solar installations, trailing Egypt, Morocco, Tunisia, Algeria and the United Arab Emirates, according to Bloomberg New Energy Finance.

-Al-Suliman said in May that Saudi Arabia would build 16 nuclear reactors by 2030 with a capacity of 14,000 megawatts of electricity.
-He didn’t discuss costs.
+Saudi Arabia is considering different options to generate electricity from nuclear energy, according to al-Suliman.
+Under the so-called “Balanced Scenarios”, Saudi Arabia would build 16 nuclear reactors by 2030 with a capacity of 14,000 megawatts of electricity.

 To contact the editor responsible for this story: Stephen Voss at email@example.com